tejom/tejom.github.io/_posts/2016-10-04-containers-from-scratch-pt1.markdown

 To create a filesystem namespace add the flag CLONE_NEWNS to clone `SIGCHLD | CLONE_NEWNS`.

 This isn't very straight foward.
 Mounts can be shared between namesspaces.
 Clone with CONE_NEWNS will propagate the file system being shared.
-A situation I ran into is creating a new mount point on a child process namespace and having that exist in the parents.
+A situation I ran into is creating a new mount point on a child process's namespace and having that exist in the parents.
 Check /proc/self/mountinfo for shared.
 If the directory is shared you need to make it private.

 `sudo mount --make-rprivate  /`
-Recursively make the mount private.
+Recursively make the "/" mount private.

 I ran into an issue where the distribution(possibly more specifically systemd but I need to read more into that) makes the "/" mount shared.